The Anarchist Cookbook: Author's remorse

 After writing the book as a teenager, Powell converted to Anglicanism in 1976 and later attempted to have the book removed from circulation.
-In 1979, Powell left the United States, traveling to the Middle East, Africa, and parts of Asia.
-He worked as a faculty member for international schools backed by the United States.
+In 1979, Powell left the US, traveling to the Middle East, Africa, and parts of Asia.
+He worked as a faculty member for international schools backed by the US.
 During this time, he began writing about pedagogy and conflict resolution.
 This led him to renounce his book and instead campaign for its withdrawal from publication.
-He was unable to legally stop the publication of The Anarchist's Cookbook because the copyright had been issued to the original publisher (Lyle Stuart), and subsequent publishers that purchased the rights have kept the title in print.
+He was unable to legally stop the publication of The Anarchist Cookbook because the copyright had been issued to the original publisher Lyle Stuart, and subsequent publishers that purchased the rights have kept the title in print.
 Powell publicly renounced his book in a 2013 piece calling for the book to "quickly and quietly go out of print".

-Having written the book, Powell had difficulty finding employment throughout his life, having described the book as "a youthful indiscretion or mistake that can haunt someone during their early years or even longer."
-In 2011, Powell and his wife, Ochan Kusuma-Powell, founded Next Frontier: Inclusion, a nonprofit serving children with developmental disabilities and learning disabilities, describing it as a means to atone for writing the text.
+Powell had difficulty finding employment throughout his life, having described the book as "a youthful indiscretion or mistake that can haunt someone during their early years or even longer."
+In 2011, Powell and his wife, Ochan Kusuma-Powell, founded Next Frontier: Inclusion, a non-profit organization for children with developmental disabilities and learning disabilities; he described it as a means to atone for writing the text.
 William Powell died of cardiac arrest on 11 July 2016.

 Publication status

 Powell originally sent the manuscript to over 30 publishers until Lyle Stuart bought the book and its copyright.
 Powell received royalties for the book, approximately $35,000 until he split with the company in 1976.
-Despite Powell's protest against the continued publication of the text, the copyright of the book never belonged to its author, but to its publisher Lyle Stuart.
-The publisher Lyle Stuart, Inc. agreed to publish the text as an attempt to defy efforts by the Central Intelligence Agency (CIA) and Federal Bureau of Investigation (FBI) to obtain lists of people who checked out books that were deemed subversive.
+Despite Powell's protest against the continued publication of the text, the copyright of the book never belonged to its author, but to its publisher, Lyle Stuart Inc. The publisher agreed to publish the text as an attempt to defy efforts by the Central Intelligence Agency (CIA) and Federal Bureau of Investigation (FBI) to obtain lists of people who checked out books that were deemed subversive.
 Stuart kept publishing the book until the company was bought in 1991 by Steven Schragis, who decided to drop it.
 Out of the 2,000 books published by the company, it was the only one that Schragis decided to stop publishing.
 Schragis said publishers have a responsibility to the public, and the book had no positive social purpose that could justify keeping it in print.
-The copyright was bought in 2002 by Delta Press (aka Ozark Press) an Arkansas-based publisher that specializes in controversial books, where the title is their "most-asked-for volume".
+The copyright was bought in 2002 by Delta Press (a.k.a.
+Ozark Press), an Arkansas-based publisher that specializes in controversial books, where the title is their "most-asked-for volume".
 As of 2016, over two million copies of the book have been sold.